Copy Engine

 The copy engine uses semaphore-based thread pooling with configurable concurrency.
 Key capabilities:

-- Triple-buffered overlapped I/O — async read/write pipeline for large file copying.
+- Overlapped I/O ring — async read/write pipeline keeps large copies saturating the drive.

 - Multi-destination — read once, write to many targets simultaneously.

-- VSS snapshot support — copy locked files via Volume Shadow Copy.
+- VSS snapshot support — copy locked / in-use files via Volume Shadow Copy (an elevated helper handles the snapshot).

-- Recovery checkpoints — periodic crash-resilient checkpoint files for long operations.
+- Recovery checkpoints — periodic crash-resilient checkpoint files let a long copy resume after an unexpected exit.

 Configure copy behaviour in Settings > Copy Engine:

-- Hash verification — choose from 9 algorithms for inline or post-copy verification.
+- Hash verification — choose one of eight algorithms (plus None) for inline or post-copy verification.

-- Conflict policy — set the default conflict resolution mode.
+- Conflict policy — set the default same-name resolution mode.

 - Recovery mode — enable periodic checkpoints for crash resilience.